aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/txtsaveoptions/list_indentation/_index.md

 ﻿---
 title: list_indentation property
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Gets a ListIndentation object that specifies how many and which character to use for indentation of list levels"
+description: "Gets a [TxtListIndentation](../../txtlistindentation/) object that specifies how many and which character to use for indentation of list levels"
 type: docs
 weight: 30
 url: /python-net/aspose.words.saving/txtsaveoptions/list_indentation/